 - Monash University, Australia

 While the capacity of D. fragilis to cause symptomatic intestinal illness is increasingly recognized, there are a number of uncertainties surrounding D. fragilis [1,2].
-How uniformly infection with this parasite causes symptoms is not known: in a Danish study, D. fragilis was detected in a greater proportion of fecal samples from the asymptomatic background population in Denmark than from subjects with symptoms .
-Moreover, the means by which this parasite is transmitted has not been fully defined.
-Finally, the diagnostic recognition of this parasite in fecal examinations requires specific processing and expertise; thus, it is possible that many infections with D. fragilis may go undiagnosed.
+In some studies, detection of D. fragilis in stool has been observed more frequently among asymptomatic individuals than among symptomatic patients [3,4].
+Moreover, the means by D. fragilis is transmitted has not been fully defined.
+Finally, the diagnostic recognition of this parasite in stool examinations requires specific processing and expertise; thus, it is possible that many infections may go undiagnosed.

 There is genetic evidence for at least two variants of D. fragilis.
 However, it is unknown if these two differ in their pathogenicity .